openwallet-foundation/safe-wallet-sig/docs/wallet-safety-guide.md

            high assurance binding check for a high value transaction, or a low assurance check (with less friction) for a low assurance transaction.

-1. Additional information regarding biometrics in holder binding: In each of the Holder binding sub- categories where biometrics are used as part of the binding process, the additional factors described in this section should be considered.
+1. **Additional information regarding biometrics in holder binding**: In each of the Holder binding sub- categories where biometrics are used as part of the binding process, the additional factors described in this section should be considered.